 - Start a small garden and build upon it.

-- Ā Build a livestock area (if you do not already have a barn) that is able to protect your livestock from predators.
+- Build a livestock area (if you do not already have a barn) that is able to protect your livestock from predators.
+A three sided barn can easily be erected for this purpose.

 - Buy a small quantity of livestock and make sure they are thriving before you buy more.